Threat Detection

 Key Highlights:

-• 65% of MSSPs reported client requests for Dark Web threat intelligence.
+• 65% of MSSPs reported growing client demand for Dark Web threat intelligence services.

-• 37% of MSSPs use Dark Web intelligence to identify client details on the Dark Web.
+• 37% utilize Dark Web intelligence to monitor client data exposure on underground forums and marketplaces.

 Moreover, adopting dark web monitoring services can drive revenue growth for MSPs.
 By offering these services as standalone packages or bundling them with other cybersecurity solutions, MSPs can attract new clients and expand their existing client base.
-This not only enhances client trust and loyalty but also positions MSPs as trusted advisors in the cybersecurity landscape
+Dark web monitoring can also serve as a powerful sales tool by demonstrating real-time data and the value of proactive threat detection to potential clients, helping MSPs close deals more effectively.
+This not only enhances client trust and loyalty but also positions MSPs as trusted advisors in the cybersecurity landscape.

 The demand for dark web monitoring is rapidly increasing, driven by the rise in cyber threats and the need for enhanced cybersecurity across various sectors.
 The global dark web intelligence market is projected to reach $1.3 billion by 2028, growing at a compound annual growth rate (CAGR) of 22.3% from 2022 to 2028.
 This growth is fueled by the escalating frequency of cyber-attacks and the adoption of dark web intelligence solutions to safeguard against data breaches and fraud.